Don Jones is a bestselling author, and highly reviewed creator of unique and fantastic new worlds.

 Don has been writing since 2000, although for the first almost-two-decades he stuck with technology books.
 You know, those big, thick ones that seem to be sold by the pound.
 That included bestsellers like Learn Windows PowerShell in a Month of Lunches, Managing Windows with VBScript and WMI, and The Windows Server 2003 Delta Guide.
 In 2018 or so, Don’s career turned away from technology and his writing turned toward fiction.

 Early works—and very much representative of the learning curve involved—include A History of the Galactic War, Alabaster, and Power Wave (which you can get for free by signing up for Don’s newsletter).

-Today, Don divides his time between a condo in Downtown Las Vegas (yes, people live here) and a cabin in Southern Utah.
+Today, Don inhabits a condo in Downtown Las Vegas (yes, people live here).
 He writes almost every day, producing standalone books like The Never: A Tale of Peter and the Fae and well-received series like stories of witchkind, the Clara Thorn novels, and the Endless Sky series.
 When he’s not writing, Don is probably playing with his Goldendoodle, Corentin.

 OK, so if for some reason you’re interested, here’s my whole story.

 I grew up a Navy brat, moving primarily up and down the East coast of the United States.
 I probably spent the most time in the Virginia Tidewater area, specifically in Virginia Beach and Norfolk.